-- A charged capacitor stores energy. - The stored energy is the amount of the work done to charge it. - The net effect of charging a capacitor is removing one type of charge from one plate and put them on to the other. - Battery does this when it is connected to a capacitor. - Capacitors do not get charged immediately. - Initially when the capacitor is uncharged, no work is necessary to move the first bit of charge.
-Why? - Since there is no charge, there is no field that the external work needs to overcome. - When some charge is on each plate, it requires work to add more charge due to the electric repulsion.
+- A charged capacitor stores energy. - The stored energy is the same as the amount of the work done to charge it. - The net effect of charging a capacitor is removing one type of charge from one plate and put them on to the other. - Battery does this when it is connected to a capacitor. - Capacitors do not get charged immediately. - Initially when the capacitor is uncharged, no work is necessary to move the first bit of charge.
+Why? - Since there is no charge, there is no field that the external force needs to work to overcome. - When some charge is on each plate, it requires work to add more charges of the same sign due to the electric repulsion.